Eberload/Scanframe/README.md

 Scanframe project file:
 - File → Save Project (Ctrl+S)
 - File → Open Project (Ctrl+O)
-- Format: .sfpf file
+- Format: File with .sfpf extension
+- The project file saves all blocks, times, video path and playback position at the time of saving and opens it at exactly the same point.

 # IMPORTANT
-- Pause on frames with clear text to improve OCR accuracy and edit manually if there are errors.
+- Pause on frames with clear text to improve OCR accuracy and manually edit if there are errors.
-- The start point is set automatically, but the end point is set manually.
-Let the video advance and click “Set End.”
+- The starting point is set automatically, but the ending point is set manually; let the video play and click on "Set End".
+- If the OCR does not detect text, you can manually add a block of text using the respective button.

 <div align="center">
   <p><strong>Thank you for using Scanframe!</strong></p>